dotnet/docs/docs/architecture/porting-existing-aspnet-apps/strategies-migrating-in-production.md

 Large .NET Framework apps may already be comprised of separate front-end systems that can be migrated individually.
 Or they may be candidates for migration to a microservices architecture, with some pieces of existing ASP.NET MVC apps being pulled out into new ASP.NET Core microservice implementations.
 You can learn more about microservices in the associated ebook, [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook).

 For example, the existing app might have a set of features it uses related to user sign-in and registration.
 These could be migrated to a separate microservice, which could be built and deployed using ASP.NET Core and then integrated into the legacy .NET Framework app.
 Next, the app might have a few pages dedicated to tracking the individual user's shopping cart.
-These, too, could be pulled out into their own separate microservice and again integrated into the existing app.
+These pages could also be pulled out into their own separate microservice and again integrated into the existing app.
 In this way, the original .NET Framework app continues running in production, but with more and more of its features coming from modernized .NET Core microservices.

 ## Deploy multiple versions of the app side-by-side in IIS